 That can add to the difficulties of getting to the Aral Sea, a day-trip from Nukus, the capital of Karakalpakstan, which is itself a long haul from Khiva.
 As recently as the 1960s, the Aral Sea was the fourth largest lake in the world, spread over an area of 70,000km2 at an average depth of 16m.
 Thanks to shocking excess theft from its tributary rivers to irrigate the cotton fields that were planted all around by the Soviet Union, the lake has receded, and the Aral Sea is now the Aralkum Desert.

 Easier to access, after a two-hour drive from Khiva to the Kyzylkum Desert in Karakalpakstan north of Urgench, are some of the series of fortified settlements that sprang up to defend local tribal territories almost 2,000 years ago.
 Now branded the Golden Ring of Ancient Khorezm, the local Empire brought to an end by Genghis Khan in the thirteenth century, this land was traditionally known as Elliq Qala, meaning fifty fortresses, which is a very round approximation.
-Many of these have long been damaged and left to rot, and in reality only three are in any state to visit.
-For that it is essential to book a driver and a guide; Advantour or your hotel in Khiva can sort you out.
+Like the comparable cluster in northern Turkmenistan 200km away, many of these have long been damaged and left to rot.
+In reality, only three are in any state to visit.
+It is essential to book a driver and a guide; Advantour or your hotel in Khiva can sort you out.

 Toprak Qala was the capital of the Khorezm Empire, and the small settlement built here in the third century is currently the most completely unearthed monument in the Golden Ring.
 There is some minor reconstruction but it is easy to see from the mud brick foundations how the various rooms were laid out within the protecting walls.
 Today, Toprak Qala is surrounded by cotton fields and vineyards, and occasional donkeys and cows.